Faith. Service. Law.

 Programs are reputations attached to individuals.
 When the individuals retire, die, or move, the reputation lags behind for years.
 Several material faculty transitions are reshaping the field as I write this in May 2026:

 Yale Divinity School: John J. Collins, the long-time Holmes Professor of Old Testament Criticism and Interpretation, is now emeritus.
-Teresa Berger transitioned to emerita status in August 2025.
+Teresa Berger retired and became emerita on June 30, 2025.
 Andrew McGowan announced he will step down as Dean of Berkeley Divinity at the end of academic year 2025–2026.

-Princeton Theological Seminary: Three confirmed retirements in 2026—George Hunsinger (Hazel Thompson McCord Professor of Systematic Theology), Mark Lewis Taylor (Maxwell M. Upson Professor of Theology and Culture), and Dirk Smit (Rimmer and Ruth de Vries Professor of Reformed Theology)—will be celebrated at a farewell event titled “The Work That Endures” on April 24, 2026.
-Hanna Reichel was promoted to full professor and named to the Charles Hodge Chair in 2025; younger faculty are stepping into the gap.
+Princeton Theological Seminary: Three confirmed retirements in 2026—George Hunsinger (Hazel Thompson McCord Professor of Systematic Theology), Mark Lewis Taylor (Maxwell M. Upson Professor of Theology and Culture), and Dirk Smit (Rimmer and Ruth de Vries Professor of Reformed Theology and Public Life)—will be celebrated at a farewell event titled “The Work That Endures” on April 24, 2026.
+Hanna Reichel was promoted to full professor and named the Charles Hodge Professor of Systematic Theology in June 2024; younger faculty are stepping into the gap.

 Harvard Divinity School: Terrence L. Johnson, Director of Religion and Public Life and Charles G. Adams Professor of African American Religious Studies, was named the next Mary Lee Hardin Willard Dean of Candler School of Theology effective August 1, 2026, on a five-year term.
 Harvard is losing a senior Africana religion scholar; Candler is gaining a major dean.